 This sweet potato noodles recipe is easy to make and it’s also loaded with so much flavor!
 The sweet potatoes make great noodles because they have a hearty texture and chew that’s similar to regular flour noodles and they taste great!

 What Are Sweet Potato Noodles Made Of?

-Just to be clear, sweet potato noodles are made of spiralized sweet potatoes!
+Just to be clear, sweet potato noodles are made of plain ol’ spiralized sweet potatoes!
 That’s it, nothing fancy going on here.

-How to Make Sweet Potato Noodles From Scratch
+How to Make Sweet Potato Noodles – Step by Step Instructions

 Step #1 – Peel the sweet potatoes.
 Slice one end off so it’s flat and place it against the part of the machine with the spikes.
 Press it into the spikes and then line up the other end of the sweet potato with the blade.
 Turn the handle until you’ve spiralized the whole sweet potato.

 Step #3 – While the noodles are cooking, put all of the sweet potato noodles sauce ingredients into a small blender cup (I used my Nutribullet) and blend until smooth and creamy.

 Step #4 – Add all of the fresh spinach to the pan with the hot sweet potato noodles and let it cook for just a few minutes until it starts to wilt.
 Pour the sauce over the noodles, add the chopped cilantro, and the juice from half a lime and toss it well to combine.

 Do Sweet Potato Noodles Have Carbs?

 Yes, sweet potato noodles have carbs but, remember, your body needs carbs for energy!
 They are also high in fiber, potassium, vitamin A, and vitamin C. In addition to tasting delicious, filling, and satisfying, sweet potato noodles are much lower in carbs than flour-based noodles are.
 It’s a great substitute.